-- 1) FUNAI litigation: on the basis that the ECI had allegedly not been completed in accordance with the FUNAI protocol requirements and ILO Convention 169; - 2) SEMAS and IBAMA litigation: on the basis that IBAMA should be considered the permitting authority rather than SEMAS; and - 3) INCRA litigation: on the basis that there was an overlap of INCRA land and the Company's mining concession.
+- 1) FUNAI litigation: on the basis that the ECI had allegedly not been completed in accordance with the FUNAI protocol requirements and ILO Convention 169; - 2) SEMAS and IBAMA litigation: on the basis that IBAMA should be considered the permitting authority rather than SEMAS; and - 3) INCRA litigation and litigation related to the Xingu river communities.

-Each of these three lawsuits are described in greater detail below.
+These proceedings are all described in greater detail below.